 In December 2020 and January 2021, Japan experienced a severely tight balance between the supply and demand of electricity.
-This caused an historic price spike in the JEPX spot market (the new record of JPY251.0/kWh was set on 15 January 2021, the highest price since JEPX foundation) and also triggered a high imbalance fee (under the current regulations an imbalance fee is determined by the JEPX price).
-This, in turn, caused a financial crisis for a number of retailers and some are undergoing bankruptcy procedures.
+This caused an historic price spike in the JEPX spot market (the new record of JPY251.0/kWh was set on 15 January 2021, the highest price since JEPX foundation) and also triggered a high imbalance fee.
+This, in turn, caused a financial crisis for a number of retailers and some have commenced bankruptcy procedures.

 According to a government assessment, the main reasons for this serious situation were a significant increase in the demand for electricity due to severe cold weather and the curtailment of electricity production by LNG power plants arising from an LNG shortage caused by accidents at LNG production plants in LNG-producing countries which decreased the supply of LNG in Japan.
 The government has also stated that the growing dependence on LNG power plants due to the recent abandonment of many oil power plants, the suspension of nuclear power plants, the expansion of photovoltaic and wind power which have fluctuating supply, and the accidental suspension of coal power plants are further contributing factors.

-Learning from these lessons, the government is planning to introduce “preventive measures”, “contingency measures” and “structural measures”.
+Learning from these lessons, the government has introduced “preventive measures”, “contingency measures” and “structural measures”.

-As “preventive measures”, the government will improve and extend the governmental forecast of supply and demand conditions, prepare guidelines in order for electricity generators to demonstrate good practice in fuel procurement, and promote hedge trading such as forward market, futures market and base-load market (see 2.1 Structure of the Wholesale Electricity Market).
+As “preventive measures”, the government has improved and extended the governmental forecast of supply and demand conditions, published guidelines for electricity generators in order to demonstrate good practice in fuel procurement and promoted hedging trades in markets such as the forward market, futures market and base-load market (see 2.1 Structure of the Wholesale Electricity Market).

-As “structural measures”, the government will improve predictability for power plant investments to promote the establishment of new power plants and maximise the existing power grid network.
-The government also plans to prepare risk management guidelines to explain and demonstrate basic risk assessment methodology and good practices for risk management in the electricity business.
+As “structural measures”, the government prepared risk management guidelines to explain and demonstrate basic risk assessment methodology and good practices for risk management in the electricity business.

 Carbon-neutral target in 2050 and raising the 2030 GHG emissions reduction target